Explore our expert-made templates & start with the right one for you.

 Real-time Machine Learning: Hype vs Reality

 Want to spend more time on feature engineering instead of data engineering?
-Join our live webinar tomorrow, where Upsolver CTO Yoni Iny will present the data engineering challenges of building data infrastructure for ML, and how to overcome them.
-Register now!
+Watch our webinar recording, where Upsolver CTO Yoni Iny presented the data engineering challenges of building data infrastructure for ML, and how to overcome them.
+Get the recording now!

 Is machine learning in your roadmap for the next two years?
 You’d be hard pressed to find a CTO or CDO in the tech sector who would answer this question with a definite no. The data science bandwagon leaves no man or woman behind – everyone is either doing data science right now, or thinking about doing it in the near future.

 However, getting machine learning projects off the ground is often easier said than done, and this is especially true when said project includes an element of online inference with user personalization – i.e., making a prediction in real-time, which would take into account both the user’s behavior the last few seconds / minutes / hours, as well as the ‘historical’ data related to that user from the past few days / weeks / months.

 Common scenarios where we might want to combine historical and near-real time data might include:

 - Recommendation systems for eCommerce – predicting which product to suggest to a user based on their past behavior in your online store, as well as the current product they are viewing

 - Mobile monetization – knowing when to show an app user an ad or an offer to complete in-app purchases, based on their past purchases and current engagement